kleislilabs/kleislilabs/EXECUTION-PLAN.md

 > 🎯 Laser-focused plan to update theme and align content with Kleisli Labs' AI consulting positioning

----

-## 📋 Executive Summary

-This streamlined execution plan focuses exclusively on:
-- Implementing the new Navy/Orange/Teal brand colors
-- Updating typography to Inter font
-- Aligning content with SERVICES.md tagline and positioning
-- Adding essential components from DESIGN-BLUEPRINT.md
-- Ensuring mobile responsiveness with hamburger menu

-**Timeline**: 2-3 weeks
-**Scope**: Theme update and content alignment only

----

 ### 1.1 Color System Update